proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 attributes on various elements to style the page or otherwise affect aspects of their operation.
-If some of these attributes contain translatable text, you can enter them into the “As text” field to instruct the Proxy Application to extract them.
-If they contain URLs that need to be mapped to the translated domain, you can use the “As link” field to instruct the Proxy Application to map those non-standard link elements as well.
+If some of these attributes contain translatable text, you can enter them into the “As text” field to instruct the proxy to extract them.
+If they contain URLs that need to be mapped to the translated domain, you can use the “As link” field to instruct the proxy to map those non-standard link elements as well.

 On request, it is also possible to activate an HTML parser for certain